mresnick/fantasy_football_chat_bot/README.md

 - Players to Monitor report - Sun - 7:30 local time (Players in starting lineup that are Questionable, Doubtful, or Out)
 - Scoreboard - Sun - 16:00, 20:00 east coast time (Current ESPN fantasy scoreboard)

+**Draft Reminders Feature:**
+The bot includes intelligent draft reminders that provide different messages based on how close your draft date is:
+- 10+ days before: General planning reminder to start thinking about your strategy
+- 2-7 days before: Research reminder to start looking at rankings and player news
+- 1 day before: Final preparation reminder to finalize your draft strategy
+- Draft day: Excitement message to get you pumped for the draft
+- After draft: Acknowledges that the draft has passed

+To enable draft reminders, simply set the `DRAFT_DATE` environment variable to your draft date in YYYY-MM-DD format.

 Table of Contents
 =================